sesame-project/simulationBasedTesting/documentation/userguide.md

 ## Initial Model Creation
 Next, create an instance of the testing metamodel.
-To do this, right click on the folder ``models'' and select ``New'' / ``Other'' / ``Epsilon'' / ``EMF Model'' and set up the parameters as shown below:
+To do this, right click on the folder "models" and select "New" / "Other" / "Epsilon" / "EMF Model" and set up the parameters as shown below:

 ![Screenshot for creating a new empty model](./readme-images/new-model-generation.png)

-Use ``Browse'' to find
-``TestingMM'' as the metamodel URI.
+Use "Browse" to find "TestingMM" as the metamodel URI.
 The model filename can be chosen to fit the scenario that the users are setting up.

 Now users can complete the steps specified in the SESAME simulation-based testing methodology.
-When the model is completed, or when there are any changes to the experiments, right click on the project, and select ``SESAME'' / ``Generate SESAME Code'' to regenerate code for metric templates and experiment runners based on it.
+When the model is completed, or when there are any changes to the experiments, right click on the project, and select "SESAME" / "Generate SESAME Code" to regenerate code for metric templates and experiment runners based on it.

 After this code generation is performed for the first time, the project structure must be changed to a Maven project.
-Users should right-click on the project, select ``Configure'' / ``Convert to Maven Project''.
-Then the user should right-click and select ``Maven'' / ``Update Project'' to ensure all the dependencies are updated.
+Users should right-click on the project, select "Configure" / "Convert to Maven Project".
+Then the user should right-click and select "Maven" / "Update Project" to ensure all the dependencies are updated.

 ## Defining the Testing Model